Suggested Emphasis: Encourage one another, just like Barnabas.

 If a person hears the Good News of Jesus and follows and obeys Jesus, what would you call that person?
 Antioch was the first place where people who followed Jesus were called “Christians”: There were many exciting events happening in Antioch with so many people learning to follow Jesus Christ.

 Christians in Jerusalem were the first to share the Good News with others.
 They were the ones that sent Barnabas to encourage the people of Antioch.
 Now it was time for Christians in other places to share with Christians in Jerusalem.

-In Antioch a prophet named “Agabus” phophesied that a famine would soon happen.
+In Antioch, a prophet named “Agabus” prophesied that a famine would soon happen.
 A famine is a period of time when few crops grow and many people go hungry.
 That meant people in Jerusalem would go hungry.

-The Christians in Antioch wanted to help so they collected money and asked Barnabas and Paul to take it to the church leaders in Jerusalem.
+The Christians in Antioch wanted to help so they collected money and asked Barnabas and Saul to take it to the church leaders in Jerusalem.

 And that is how Good News and Encouragement work.
 When people hear good news they want to share it.
 When people are encouraged they want to encourage others.

 This story can be told using a variety of methods.
 Always remain true to the facts found in the Bible but help children connect to its meaning by using drama, visual aids, voice inflection, student interaction and/or emotion.

 Click here for visual aids and story-telling methods.

 Click here to download the slideshow or click here to download the pictures to print.